vrhpires/codacy-eslint9/README.md

         {
           // plugin package-name
           packageName: "eslint-plugin-xss",
-          docs: {
           // path to .md patterns files within github
           relativeUrl: `/Rantanen/eslint-plugin-xss/master/docs/rules/`,
           // prefix for tag relases (for example if tags are "v.1.0.0" you have to prefix tags with "v.")
           // or "false" if package has no tags released
           // (default) "v"
           versionPrefix: "v",
           // change to true if it should fail in case of missing .md files for any pattern
           // (default) false
           rejectOnError: false
-          }
         }
         ```